|

 decimal expansion and differs from any listed number in at least one decimal digit.

-So, any list of reals between 0 and 1 fails to contain all
+Thus, any list of reals between 0 and 1 fails to contain all

 the reals between 0 and 1.

-This is one of the simplest and most beautiful proofs of all times.
+This is one of the simplest and most beautiful proofs of all times !

 The countability of rational numbers :

-Now, to prove that there are more reals than rationals,
+Now, to prove that there are more reals than rationals, it suffices

-it suffices to show that rationals may be put in a list.
+to show that rationals may be put in a list.

 There are neater ways to do so, but we'll describe only a